 \section{Uniquely-solvable, second-kind integro-differential hybrid formulation}

-As discussed in the previous section, the proposed numerical method is based on a reformulation of the problem~\eqref{FHE}-\eqref{eq:-Sommerfeld} as a combination of a differential equation formulation in a volumetric region and a boundary integral equation formulation on the boundary of computational domain.
-To describe the method we consider an open bounded ``computational'' domain $\Omega\subset \mathbb{R}^{2}$ (that may, in practice, be taken to equal a square or a rectangle) that contains the inhomogeneity: $\overline{\mathcal{D}}\subset \Omega$.
-Then the complete problem~\eqref{FHE}-\eqref{eq:-Sommerfeld} is reformulated in terms of two main elements: 1)~A Helmholtz equation with variable coefficients in the volumetric region $\Omega$ and; 2)~A boundary integral equation on $\partial \Omega$ which couples the solution within $\Omega$ to the solution in the unbounded domain $\mathbb{R}^{2}\setminus \overline{\Omega}$.
-In order to proceed with this plan the following section first discusses a certain impedance-to-impedance operators~\cite{gillman2014spectrally,kirsch1994analysis,kirsch1990convergence} associated with the Helmholtz problems inside and outside $\Omega$.
+As discussed in the previous section, the proposed numerical method is based on a reformulation of the problem~\eqref{FHE}-\eqref{eq:-Sommerfeld} as a combination of a differential equation formulation in a volumetric region and a boundary integral equation formulation on the boundary of the computational domain.
+To describe the method we consider an open bounded ``computational'' domain $\Omega\subset \mathbb{R}^{2}$ containing the inhomogeneity: $\overline{\mathcal{D}}\subset \Omega$.
+As mentioned in Section~\ref{sec:Introduction} and depicted on the right portion of Figure~\ref{scatfig}, throughout this paper the domain $\Omega$ is taken to equal a square for simplicity, but the algorithm can easily be generalized to allow for computational domains consisting of a union of disjoint square components tightly covering the region $\{n(x)\ne 1\}$.
+Then the complete problem~\eqref{FHE}-\eqref{eq:-Sommerfeld} is reformulated in terms of two main elements: 1)~A Helmholtz equation with variable coefficients in the volumetric region $\Omega$, and; 2)~A boundary integral equation on $\partial \Omega$ which couples the solution within $\Omega$ to the solution in the unbounded domain $\mathbb{R}^{2}\setminus \overline{\Omega}$.
+In order to proceed with this plan the following section first discusses a certain impedance-to-impedance operators~\cite{gillman2014spectrally,kirsch1994analysis,kirsch1990convergence} associated with the Helmholtz problems in the interior and exterior of $\Omega$.